 Informal Resolution is a voluntary and alternative approach designed to eliminate a hostile environment without taking disciplinary action against a Respondent.
-Where the Initial Assessment concludes that Informal Resolution may be appropriate, the University will take immediate and corrective action through the imposition of individual and community remedies designed to maximize the Complainant's access to the educational, extracurricular and employment activities at the University and to eliminate a hostile environment.
+Where the Initial Assessment concludes that Informal Resolution may be appropriate, FDU-V will take immediate and corrective action through the imposition of individual and community remedies designed to maximize the Complainant's access to the educational, extracurricular and employment activities at FDU-V and to eliminate a hostile environment.
 Examples of potential remedies are provided in the section on Supportive Measures.
 Other remedies may include targeted or broad-based educational programming or training, supported direct confrontation of the Respondent and/or indirect action by the Coordinator or designee, or the University.
 Depending on the form of Informal Resolution used, it may be possible for a Complainant to maintain anonymity.

 The decision to pursue Informal Resolution will be made when the Coordinator and Response Team has sufficient information about the nature and scope of the conduct, which may occur at any time.
-Participation is voluntary, and a Complainant or Respondent can request to end Informal Resolution at any time prior to a final written resolution.
-Pursuing Informal Resolution does not preclude later use of Formal Resolution if the Informal Resolution fails to achieve a resolution acceptable to the parties and the University.
-The University may refer a report for Formal Resolution at any time and retains the discretion to determine the type of Informal Resolution that may be appropriate in a specific case.
+Participation is voluntary on the part of both Complainant and Respondent, and either party can request to end Informal Resolution at any time prior to a final written resolution.
+Pursuing Informal Resolution does not preclude later use of Formal Resolution if the Informal Resolution fails to achieve a resolution acceptable to the parties and FDU-V. FDU-V may refer a report for Formal Resolution at any time and retains the discretion to determine the type of Informal Resolution that may be appropriate in a specific case.

-The University will offer mediation for appropriate cases but will not compel a
+FDU-V will offer mediation for appropriate cases but will not compel a Complainant to engage in mediation, to directly confront the

-Complainant to engage in mediation, to directly confront the Respondent, or to participate in any particular form of Informal Resolution.
-The University will not offer mediation to resolve a complaint when such a process would conflict with Federal, State, or local law, or which includes allegations of sex-based harassment of an elementary or secondary school student.
+Respondent, or to participate in any particular form of Informal Resolution.
+FDU-V will not offer mediation to resolve a complaint when such a process would conflict with national or provincial law, or which includes allegations of Sexual Harassment of an elementary or secondary school student.